 Aimed at the general public, OH Lisboa has as objectives and main principles:

 - to bring citizens closer to the architecture of their city

 - to open the doors of spaces normally closed to the public

-- to organize free visits that involve authors or specialists of different areas
+- to organize free visits that involve authors or specialists from different areas